1 – Introduction and Clue #1

 So again, like the “abomination of desolation” phrase, this “god of forces” phrase was a good way for the Lord to express in an ancient language a historical reality that would not arrive until several centuries into the future: the unique form of warmongering that exists today.

 As for the Antichrist, whether he realizes it or not, it is through honoring this “god of forces” that he gets his inspiration to escalate his warmongering activity in the world – in particular, by sending a destroying abomination into the Jewish sanctuary.
-And that provocative act signals the start of all-out war against those religious forces whom the Antichrist knows will oppose his plans for world takeover and worship of himself.
+And that provocative act signals the start of all-out war against the forces of Light whom the forces of Darkness fear will oppose their plans to exalt the Antichrist as the world’s new demagogue.